 Green Yardage ribbon (1) $12.32

-Several tutorials I had seen involved cutting ribbon into strips, but I want to be able to reuse this wreath form throughout the year, and I may want to reuse the ribbon in a different way for another future project, so I didn’t want to cut it.
+Several tutorials I had seen involved cutting your themed ribbon into strips, but I want to be able to reuse this wreath form throughout the year, and I may want to reuse the ribbon in a different way for another future project, so I didn’t want to cut it.
 Fortunately the wired ribbon and the wire form make this possible.

 Step by Step, How to Make a Football Wreath:

 I started by simply wrapping the wired ribbon around the a section of the form to use as an anchor and starting point.
+That’s the first thing that secures it, and you may even want to tie a double knot here if you’re worried about it coming loose.

 From here, loop the ribbon in the center section of the wire form and hold between two fingers.
 With the other hand, move the ribbon under your football wreath frame down to the bottom section.
 This allows the ribbon to wrap underneath the wire frame.